 Every year we will be adding more courses to the online course catalogue.
 As of Semester 1 2020 our online course catalog contains 12 courses: Biblical Worship, Christian History, Christian Leadership, Interpreting the Bible, Ministry with Children, Old Testament Survey, Pastoral Care, Systematic Theology I, Systematic Theology II, Spiritual Formation, Thinking About the Trinity, Worship Leading.

 Most of these courses are NZQA Level 5 courses (this means they are at the level of a first year university course).
 Each course has a different credit value.
 For example, some courses are 10 credits, while others are just 5.

 For information about the credit value of each course, see the complete list of online courses.

 Each course is made up of a number of videos which are each approximately 15-20 minutes long, followed by a simple comprehension quiz.
 Interspersed throughout the courses are different assessments such as forum responses, reading quizzes, and written assignments.
-For the duration of each course, you will have a tutor who will be in continual contact with you to ensure you don't just complete the course but experience real growth through it all.
+For the duration of each course (20 weeks), you will have a tutor who will be in continual contact with you to ensure you don't just complete the course but experience real growth through it all.

 Who are the Online Courses for?

 To be honest, pretty much anyone would benefit from doing one of these courses.
 The time commitment each week is only around 2.5-5 hours, and your tutor will give you great support so practically anyone will be able to succeed.